Applications of the Morava $K$-theory to algebraic groups: Geometric constructions of cohomological invariants

-by Hilbert's Theorem 90, $H_{\et}^1(X,\mathbb{G}_m)=\Pic(X)$, $H_{\et}^0(\Gamma,H_{\et}^1(X_{\sep},\mathbb{G}_m))= (\Pic X_{\sep})^{\Gamma}$, and $H_{\et}^2(\Gamma,H_{\et}^0(X_{\sep},\mathbb{G}_m))=H_{\et}^2(\Gamma,\Fsep^\times)=\Br(F)$.
+by Hilbert's Theorem 90, $H_{\et}^1(X,\mathbb{G}_m)=\Pic(X)$, $H^0(\Gamma,H_{\et}^1(X_{\sep},\mathbb{G}_m))= (\Pic X_{\sep})^{\Gamma}$, and $H^2(\Gamma,H_{\et}^0(X_{\sep},\mathbb{G}_m))=H^2(\Gamma,\Fsep^\times)=\Br(F)$.
 Thus, we obtain an exact sequence

 The map $\Pic X\to (\Pic X_{\sep})^\Gamma$ is the restriction map and the homomorphism was described by Merkurjev and Tignol in \cite[Section~2]{MT95}.
-If $X$ is the variety of Borel subgroups of a semisimple algebraic group $G$, then the Picard group of $X_{\sep}$ can be identified with the free abelian group with basis $\omega_1,\ldots,\omega_n$ consisting of the fundamental weights.
+If $X$ is the variety of Borel subgroups of a semisimple algebraic group $G$, then the Picard group of $X_{\sep}$ can be identified with the free abelian group with basis $\omega_1,\ldots,\omega_n$ consisting of the fundamental weights, i.e. $\Pic X_{\sep}=\Lambda$, where $\Lambda$ denotes the weight lattice.
 If $\omega_i$ is $\Gamma$-invariant (e.g. if $G$ is of inner type), then $f(\omega_i)=[A_i]$ is the Brauer class of the Tits algebra of $G$ corresponding to the (fundamental) representation with the highest weight $\omega_i$ (see \cite{MT95} for a general description of the homomorphism $f$).

 Moreover, one can continue the exact sequence~\eqref{hochsch}, namely, the sequence

 is exact, where the last map is the restriction homomorphism (see \cite{MT95}). \end{ntt}

 \begin{ntt}[Tits algebras and $K^0$] There is another interpretation of the Tits algebras related to Grothendieck's $K^0$ functor.
 Let $G$ be a semisimple algebraic group over $F$ of inner type and let $X$ be the variety of Borel subgroups of $G$.
 By Panin \cite{Pa94} the $K^0$-motive of $X$ is isomorphic to a direct sum of $|W|$ motives, where $W$ denotes the Weyl group of $G$.
 Denote these motives by $L_w$, $w\in W$.